fluxninja/aperture/docs/content/get-started/get-started.md

    - [Metrics](/aperture-for-infra/integrations/metrics/metrics.md)

-4. **Map to Aperture SaaS Controller**: Aperture Cloud authenticates requests from integrations using Agent API keys, which can be created for your project within the Aperture UI; for more information, see [Agent API Keys][agent-api-keys] for more details.
+4. **Map to Aperture SaaS Controller**: Aperture Cloud authenticates requests from integrations using Agent API keys, which are created for your project within the Aperture UI; navigate to the **`Aperture`** tab in the sidebar menu.
+From there, select **`Aperture Agent Keys`** in the top bar and copy the key below.

    Using the API key, you can map your integration to the Aperture Cloud.
 See [FluxNinja Cloud Extension][cloud-extension] for more details.